Templarian/MaterialDesign-Site/src/content/contribute-naming.md

-# File Naming
+# Icon Naming

-MDI has strong guidelines setup to ensure naming of every icon is as consistent and expandable as possible.
+MDI has strong guidelines setup to ensure naming of every icon is as _consistent_ and expandable as possible.

 ## Base Names